 In our testing the Cowin E7 Pro failed to leverage its active noise cancellation in an effective manner, produced only average sound quality, and was deemed uncomfortable by the majority of our testers.
-These headphones aren't a total miss, but if you're willing to spend $90 you can get a much better noise canceling pair in the likes of the surprisingly inexpensive TaoTronics TT-BH22US.
-If you don't care about noise cancellation, we think the Mpow Bluetooth Over Ear sounds just as good as the E7 Pro, and generally sells for around $35.
+These headphones aren't a total miss, but if you're willing to spend this amount you can get a much better noise canceling pair in the likes of the surprisingly inexpensive TaoTronics TT-BH060.
+If you don't care about noise cancellation, we think the Mpow Bluetooth Over Ear sounds just as good as the E7 Pro, and generally sells for a fraction of the cost.

 Cowin E7 Pro Review

 Pros: Fairly portable

 Cons: Mediocre sound quality, not very comfortable, poor noise isolation

 Our Analysis and Test Results